Welcome to the National Make it with Wool Website!

 - Junior and Senior state winners advance to the National Competition.

-- Adult state winners send 5"x7" photos and video (maximum 3
+- Adult state winners send 5"x7" photos and DVD(maximum 3

 minutes) of themselves wearing garments to national photo competition.

 National Adult winner receives a trip to model in the National